 Our Trusts and Estates attorneys are recognized by their peers as being among the very best.
 Two attorneys in this Practice Group are Fellows in The American College of Trust and Estate Counsel, the premier organization of estate planning and probate lawyers in the country, and six attorneys are certified by the North Carolina State Bar as Board Certified Specialists in Estate Planning and Probate Law.
 In addition, one attorney in this Practice Group is certified by the National Elder Law Foundation as a Certified Elder Law Attorney and is certified by the North Carolina State Bar as a Board Certified Specialist in Elder Law.

 Attorneys in the Trusts and Estates Practice Group work closely with other attorneys in the Firm.
 The Group draws on the experience of other practice groups, including Family Law (to handle cases such as equitable distribution and divorce and remarriage situations in which premarital and postmarital agreements and spousal trusts are desired); Real Estate (for real property issues in planning and administering estates); Business (for matters involving the formation, transfer, and valuation of business entities such as limited liability companies, limited partnerships, and corporations); Litigation (to handle special proceedings before the clerk of court and trust and estate litigation in trial and appellate courts); and Tax (for assistance with complex income tax issues and the formation and administration of private foundations).

-Our attorneys belong to many organizations relating to their practice areas and are members of numerous professional organizations such as the American Bar Association (Real Property, Trust and Estate Law Section), the East Carolina Estate Planning Council, the National Academy of Elder Law Attorneys, the New Hanover County Estate Planning Council, and the North Carolina Bar Association (Estate Planning and Fiduciary Law Section).
+Our attorneys belong to many organizations relating to their practice areas and are members of numerous professional organizations such as the American Bar Association (Real Property, Trust and Estate Law Section), the East Carolina Estate Planning Council, the National Academy of Elder Law Attorneys, and the North Carolina Bar Association (Estate Planning and Fiduciary Law Section).